facebookresearch/UnsupervisedMT/README.md

     + Binarize parallel data
 - Train cross-lingual embeddings

-`get_enfr_data.sh` contains a few parameters defined at the beginning of the file:
+`get_data_enfr.sh` contains a few parameters defined at the beginning of the file:
 - `N_MONO` number of monolingual sentences for each language (default 10000000)
 - `CODES` number of BPE codes (default 60000)
 - `N_THREADS` number of threads in data preprocessing (default 48)